FACTBOX-Profiles of key ministers in Japan PM Abe's new cabinet

 ITSUNORI ONODERA (Minister of Defence)

-First elected to parliament's lower house in 1997, Onodera hails from Kesenuma in Miyagi prefecture, northeast Japan, hard-hit by the March 11, 2011, earthquake and tsunami disasters.
-He twice served as parliamentary secretary for foreign affairs before becoming a senior vice-minister for foreign affairs in August 2007 under Abe's first administration.
+First elected to parliament's lower house in 1997, Onodera hails from Kesenuma in Miyagi prefecture, northeast Japan, hard-hit by the March 11, 2011 earthquake and tsunami disasters.
+He twice served as parliamentary secretary for foreign affairs before becoming a senior vice-minister for foreign affiars in August 2007 under Abe's first administration.

 TOSHIMITSU MOTEGI, (Minister of Economy, Trade and Industry)